-The applicant must complete the application process through the health professions counselor located in the Student Services office.
+The applicant must complete the application process through the health professions counselor located in the Student Services Office.
+The ADN Program offers two starts: Summer Term II and Fall semester.
 A ranking process will be used by the admissions committee in the review of ADN applications.
 Applicants will receive points for the requirements met and applicants will be ranked by the number of points earned.

 All applicants must complete a high school diploma or equivalency program.
-The date of formal application to the program will be the date when the applicant has successfully completed all of the prerequisites for the ADN program, including the college level Anatomy and Physiology I and II.
+The date of formal application to the program will be the date the applicant submits a complete application to the ADN Program.
+Final acceptance to the program will be when the applicant has been selected according to the ranking process and has successfully completed all of the prerequisites for the ADN Program, including the college level Anatomy and Physiology I and II.
 The date of application will be factored in if two or more applicants tie for the same rank.
-Completed applications are reviewed December through February of the year prior to the June start date.
+Completed applications are reviewed December through February for the next academic year.